Measurement of boosted Higgs bosons produced via vector boson fusion or gluon fusion in the H $\to$ $\mathrm{b\bar{b}}$ decay mode using LHC proton-proton collision data at $\sqrt{s}$ = 13 TeV: Results

 \subsection{Differential measurement}

 The observed $\msd$ distributions in the DDB pass region are shown separately in each bin in Figs.~\ref{result-vbf-bins} and~\ref{result-ggf-bins}, for VBF and ggF, respectively.
 The signal strength is also fitted independently per reconstruction-level bin.
-Because the VBF (ggF) category can only weakly constrain the ggF (VBF) process, the ratio of ggF to VBF is fixed to the SM expectation in this fit.
+Because the VBF (ggF) category can only weakly constrain the ggF (VBF) process, the ratio of ggF to VBF is fixed to the value obtained in the signal strength fit described above.
 The results are shown in Fig.~\ref{result-bins}.

 A maximum likelihood unfolding technique~\cite{unfolding} is used to remove the effects of limited detector acceptance and response on the measured production cross section.
 The fiducial cross section is extracted simultaneously in five bins, each of which is considered as a separate process and modified by a freely floating signal strength parameter in the likelihood model.
-The three bins in the ggF channel correspond to generated Higgs boson \pt in the ranges 300--450, 450--650, and $>650\GeV$.
-The two bins in the VBF channel correspond to $\pt^\PH>200\GeV$ and $m_\text{jj}^\text{gen}$ in the ranges 1000--1500\GeV and $>1500\GeV$, where $m_\text{jj}^\text{gen}$ is the generator-level invariant mass of the forward quark-initiated jets.
+The three bins in the ggF channel correspond to fiducial regions with generated Higgs boson rapidity $|y^{\PH\text{,gen}}|<2.5$ and \pt ($\pt^{\PH,\text{gen}}$) in the ranges 300--450, 450--650, and $>650\GeV$.
+The two bins in the VBF channel correspond to rapidity $|y^{\PH\text{,gen}}|<2.5$, $\pt^{\PH,\text{gen}}>200\GeV$, and $m_\text{jj}^\text{gen}$ in the ranges 1000--1500\GeV and $>1500\GeV$, where $m_\text{jj}^\text{gen}$ is the generator-level invariant mass of the forward quark-initiated jets.
 This choice of bins is consistent with the simplified template cross section (STXS) stage 1.2 scheme ~\cite{deFlorian:2016spz,Badger:2016bpw}.
-Additional STXS bins corresponding to ggF with $\pt^\PH<300\GeV$ and VBF with $\pt^\PH<200\GeV$ or $m_\text{jj}^\text{gen}<1000\GeV$ are found to have negligible contribution to the signal region.
+Additional STXS bins corresponding to ggF with $\pt^{\PH,\text{gen}}<300\GeV$ and VBF with $\pt^{\PH,\text{gen}}<200\GeV$ or $m_\text{jj}^\text{gen}<1000\GeV$ are found to have negligible contribution to the signal region.
 The \PH signal yields in these bins are assumed to occur at SM rates.

-For the theoretical uncertainties, only those that affect the acceptance of signal events into the analysis selection are taken into account.
+For the theoretical uncertainties, only those that affect the acceptance of signal events in the analysis selection are taken into account.
 Each fitted signal strength parameter and its uncertainty are scaled by the corresponding simulated cross section to obtain the best fit estimator for the cross section and its uncertainty.